aliramazanov/js-30-lc/README.md

 # 30 Days of JavaScript Leetcode Challenge

-This repository contains solutions to 30 LeetCode problems solved using JavaScript/TypeScript.
+This repository contains solutions to 30 Days of JavaScript LC problems solved using JavaScript/TypeScript.

 ## Structure

-The repository is organized into folders, with each folder representing a day of the challenge.
-Within each day's folder, you'll find the JavaScript solution file along with any necessary auxiliary files
+The repo is organized into folders, with each folder representing a day of the challenge.
+Within each day's folder, you'll find the JavaScript solution file along with any necessary auxiliary file(s)

 ## Feedback